microsoft/fhir-loader/scripts/Readme.md

  - Function App with App Insights and Storage
  - Function App Service plan
  - EventGrid
- - Storage Account (with containers)
+ - Storage Account (with containers/queues)
  - Keyvault (if none exist)

 Information needed by this script